prof-welch-psu-ist/minesweeper2030/README.md

   case object Hidden extends TileType case class Uncovered(count: Int) extends TileType // case class == java record types
 ```

+Note the similarity between the `sealed interface` jdk23 approach and the scala
+approach above.

 Modeling the various types of tiles that comprise the board allows you to
 "pattern match".
 A feature just added to Java in Sept 2023, e.g.: